 This Scan N Cut – Guide For Beginners tutorial is a great way to get you started.
-The Create With Sue website has a number of tutorials to help you learn to use your Scan N Cut.
+The Create With Sue website has many tutorials to help you learn to use your Scan N Cut.
 PLUS a free course.
 Read on to learn much more….

 First step with your Scan N Cut